 Policy 4.7C.5.
 Redesignation of inappropriately designated lands.
-Martin County shall develop a program to work with property owners to change the future land use designation on land identified as inappropriate or unsuitable for industrial development, as determined by the studies to be done in accordance with policies in Policy 15.3D.5.
+Martin County shall develop a program to work with property owners to change the future land use designation on land identified as inappropriate or unsuitable for

 Policy 4.7C.6.
 Identification of sites for affordable housing.
 Martin County shall identify additional sites for affordable and workforce housing including medium and high density residential development.